cyberbotics/webots/projects/robots/universal_robots/resources/ros_package/ur_e_webots/README.md

 ## Usage

-Once you have started a simulation with a UR robot and set its controller to `universal_robots_ros`, you can use the following launch file to setup all the required ROS parameters:
+Once you have started a simulation with a UR robot and set its controller to `<extern>`, you can use the following launch file to setup all the required ROS parameters and start the simulated UR robot to ROS interface:

 ```
 roslaunch ur_e_webots ur5e_joint_limited.launch